 What about its positive testimonials?

-The testimonials you see on the website of Extreme Marketing Alliance, all those people raving about the company and how Matt has helped them, are possibly advanced marketers who have their own traffic sources, and have genuinely profited through his Secrets of the Wealthy and Done 4 You Business.
+The testimonials you see on the website of Extreme Marketing Alliance, all those people raving about the company and how it has helped them, are possibly advanced marketers who have their own traffic sources, and have genuinely profited through his Secrets of the Wealthy and Done 4 You Business.

 And yet they are told to invest even more, thousands of dollars per month, on advertising.
-It’s just like telling people to dig an even deeper hole for themselves that they will never get out of.
+It’s just like telling people to dig an even deeper hole for themselves that they will never climb out of.